MCPLookup/mcplookup/README.md

 **🔥 MCPLookup.org - Making AI tools as discoverable as web pages**

-**The DNS of intelligence.
-The registry of AI capabilities.
-The one ring to rule them all.**
+**The professional registry for AI capabilities.
+Enterprise-grade MCP server discovery.**

 ---